makerdao/documentation/source/includes/_maker.md

 * `log`
   * Set this to `false` to reduce the verbosity of logging.
 * `confirmedBlockCount`
-  * Number of blocks to wait after a transaction has been mined.
+  * Number of blocks to wait after a transaction has been mined when calling `confirm`.
 See [transactions](#transactions) for further explanation.
 Default is 5.

 ## **authenticate**